 - Two administrative positions (currently held by the co-founders)

-- One position reserved for the Portuguese RuneScape Wiki
+- One position reserved for the Brazilian Portuguese RuneScape Wiki

 Elected members serve terms of one year.
 Members can re-nominate themselves after their term ends, if they wish - there are no term limits.
 At the board's discretion, Weird Gloop may increase the number of elected members (in the event the company hosts additional wikis), and the board reserves the right to appoint up to two outside members that are not subject to elections.

-Emergency elections will not be held unless more than 2 members step down or are unable to serve at their post, and elections are more than 4 months away.
+Emergency elections will not be held unless more than two members step down or are unable to serve at their post, and elections are more than four months away.
 Ultimately the decision for whether an emergency election is required will be made by the remaining members.